RubyLindy/privateML/README.md

 Plots can be found in the plots folder, sorted by model type and labeled by version.

 ### Evaluation of errors
-MSE, MAE, and R2 are all calculated and presented in the terminal everytime a model is run but not saved.
+MSE, MAE, and R2 are all calculated and presented in the terminal every time a model is run and is added to the generated plots via the title.

 ### Observations
 17-12-2024 - All observations done with standard hyperparameters as input